 Interested in playing the mandolin or "upping" your current mandolin game?
 Congratulations!
-You are a person of impeccable musical taste and you’ve come to the right place!! 😊
+You’ve come to the right place!! 😊

 These days, there are endless options available for learning to play the mandolin.
 Books, DVD's, On-Line Music Schools ... all of these are helpful and have their place.
 However, to fast track your ability to play and enjoy the instrument and to take your musicianship to the "next level" nothing beats personal, one-on-one lessons with an experienced teacher.
-With summer upon us and more folks now returning to work after “Corona-Pause”, I have a few openings for new students and would love to help you move forward on your mandolinistic journey.
+With autumn upon us, winter approaching and more folks returning to their offices after Corona-pause, I have a few openings for new students and would love to help you move forward on your mandolinistic journey.

-I teach mandolin (and entry-level guitar) via Zoom - with 'live lessons' from my home in Orange County, NY, gradually resuming as we all emerge safely from "Corona-pause".
+I teach mandolin (and entry-level guitar) via Zoom - with 'live lessons' from my home in Orange County, NY, gradually resuming as more folks get vaccinated and we all emerge safely from "Corona-pause".

-I've been playing and teaching mandolin for over thirty years and have made my musical home in the American roots styles of bluegrass, blues, swing, and old-time with a healthy dose of Classical, Celtic and Scandanavian music thrown in for good measure.
+I've been playing and teaching mandolin for well over thirty years and have made my musical home in the American roots styles of bluegrass, blues, swing, and old-time with a healthy dose of Classical, Quebecois, Celtic and Scandinavian music thrown in for good measure.
 I have performed on Broadway with Steve Martin and Edie Brickell and toured nationally with their show, "Bright Star".
 I've also worked with some of the country's top string players in venues ranging from coffee houses to Carnegie Hall.
-Along the way, I've authored three mandolin instruction and tune books including the Third Volume of Alfred Publishing's "The Complete Mandolin Method: Mastering Mandolin" (sample here ... http://tinyurl.com/ygu8ct ).
+Along the way, I've authored three mandolin instruction and tune books (sample here ... http://tinyurl.com/ygu8ct ).

 I teach students at all levels, from complete beginners to advanced students looking to expand their skills and musical horizons.
 I strive to provide an alternative to the cookie-cutter approach found in method books, academic music programs, and internet resources.
 In doing so, I work with each student to create a unique course of study that considers who they are, what musical goals and interests they have, how they learn, and whatever unique challenges may arise during the learning process.
 I try to make the lessons as "self-guided" as possible (you tell me where you want to focus and what material you are interested in), while still getting across proper technique and the concepts that will help to take you to the "next level".
 I've found that this approach helps to make the lessons immediately more relevant, accelerates the learning process and keeps things fun!!